open-toolchain/secure-kube-toolchain/README.md

 #Simple toolchain for Docker Container

-This Hello World application uses Docker with Node.js and includes a DevOps toolchain that is preconfigured for continuous delivery, source control, issue tracking, and online editing, deploying IBM Bluemix Containers Service.
+This Hello World application uses Docker with Node.js and includes a DevOps toolchain that is preconfigured for continuous delivery with vulnerability advisor, source control, issue tracking, and online editing, deploying to the IBM Bluemix Containers Service.

 To get started, click **Deploy to Bluemix**.